San Nicolás de los Garza

 San Nicolás de los Garza, sometimes known only as San Nicolás, is a city and coextensive municipality in the Mexican state of Nuevo León that is part of the Monterrey metropolitan area.
 It has become primarily a city for residences and family houses, although it still has several factories that tend to relocate to the periphery of the metropolitan area.
-It is the third-largest city in the state, behind Monterrey and Guadalupe.
+It is the fifth-largest city in the state, behind Monterrey, Guadalupe, Ciudad Apodaca and General Escobedo.

 It houses the Universidad Autónoma de Nuevo León (Autonomous University of Nuevo León), one of the most prestigious public schools in Mexico and Latin America.

-San Nicolás, although less populated than Monterrey, has the higher population density.
+San Nicolás, although less populated than Monterrey, has a higher population density.

 History

 San Nicolás de los Garza was founded on 5 February 1597 and given the name of Estancia de Pedro de la Garza (Pedro de la Garza’s Estate), then Estancia de San Nicolás (Saint Nicholas’ Estate), and finally Estancia de San Nicolás de los Garza (Saint Nicholas of the Garzas’ Estate).

 San Nicolás was founded right after Monterrey, when Diego de Montemayor granted permission to inhabit the area to his secretary, Diego Díaz de Berlanga; Pedro de Iñigo; Domingo Manuel; and D. Pedro de la Garza.
 The members of these families are considered the first settlers of the city.

 Diego Díaz de Berlanga was the person that redacted Monterrey's Foundation Act, and authorized the first land permissions to its first settlers.

 In 1830 the area was declared to the category of village, with the name of San Nicolás de los Garza, in honor of the patron saint of the town.
 On 12 May 1970 it was declared a city.